stormvirux/florianwanders.github.io/index.md

 ---

 Hi!
-I'm Florian Wanders, a PhD candidate in organizational psychology with ambitions to become a data scientist.
+I'm Florian Wanders, a PhD candidate in organizational psychology at the <a title="University Profile" href="http://www.uva.nl/profiel/w/a/f.wanders/f.wanders.html">University of Amsterdam</a> with ambitions to become a data scientist.
 My way there includes a number of digressions that I plan to share on here.

 {% include portfolio.html %}